 Specific scores/certifications and any clarifying statements of statistical relevance.

-Testers shall provide a hyperlink to the AMTSO website for readers to obtain “Additional Information” about each Public Test.
+A hyperlink to the AMTSO website for readers to obtain “Additional Information” about each Public Test.

 Informative Reference.
 This standard allows critical additional information from both the Tester and participating vendors to remain accessible, even if included separately from the results.